Mauritius Climate & Weather

 Mauritius Climate and Weather

-Mauritius has only two seasons with minimal differences between them, making Mauritius a perfect year round destination.
+Mauritius has only two seasons, with minimal differences between them, making it a perfect year round destination.
 Summer runs from November to April, with temperatures reaching as high as 93ºF (34ºC) on the coast.
 Humidity is highest from December to April but is never unbearable, particularly on the coast where there is an almost constant sea breeze.
 The northeast (around Grand Baie) is more protected from the southeast trade winds.
 Cyclones, with strong winds and heavy rain, can occur between January and March.
 Mauritius will normally experience about three or four cyclones a year during this period, each usually lasting a couple of days, and flooding can result.
 During winter the temperature drops a few degrees; however, there is still plenty of sunshine and it is a very pleasant time of year to visit.
 Sea temperatures vary between 75ºF (24ºC) in the winter and 82ºF (28ºC) in the summer.
 The peak holiday season runs from October to April, with hotel prices dropping over the winter months.
 If you plan to visit during peak season be sure to book accommodation far in advance to avoid disappointment.
 To avoid the rainy season, visit anytime between April and December.

 Become our Mauritius Travel Expert